krewdev/SealevelStudio4/README.md

 ---

+## 🚀 Going Live?

+**Don't have all the API keys yet?** No problem!
+The app works with minimal configuration.

+**Minimum Required**: Just set `NEXT_PUBLIC_APP_URL` to your domain and you're ready to deploy.

+- ✅ Core features work without API keys
+- ✅ Features without keys show helpful messages (not errors)
+- ✅ Add more variables later without breaking anything
+- ✅ Check `/api/health/config` to see what's configured

+**See [GOING_LIVE.md](./docs/GOING_LIVE.md) for the complete guide.**

+---

 ## 🎨 NEW: AI-Powered Token Image Generator

 Sealevel Studio now includes an integrated **AI Token Image Generator** powered by OpenAI DALL-E 3!